Text Larger | Smaller | Default

 Club History

-West Ham United Football Club was initially formed in 1895 by employees of the Thames Ironworks shipyard (as Thames Ironworks F.C, hence the nickname 'The Irons'), following an idea of managing director's Arnold Hills to set up an amateur football club.
+West Ham United Football Club was initially formed in 1895 by employees of the Thames Ironworks shipyard (as Thames Ironworks F.C, hence the current nickname 'The Irons'), following an idea of managing director's Arnold Hills to set up an amateur football club for the firm's employees.

-The club was entered into the F.A Cup at Chatham in it's inaugural year, and entered the London league the following season.
-The ironworks were wound up in 1900, but reformed as West Ham United just one month later.
+The Ironworks entered the F.A Cup at Chatham in it's inaugural year and entered the London league the following season.
+The club was wound up after just five years in 1900, but reformed as West Ham United just one month later.

-In 1904, the club moved to the Boleyn Ground (Upton Park) where it has stayed until today.
-Following twenty or so years in the Southern League the club won a place in the second division of the football league under the management of Syd King (who went on to manage the hammers until 1932).
+In 1904 the club moved to the Boleyn Ground (Upton Park) where it played until 2016.
+Following twenty or so years in the Southern League United won a place in the second division of the Football League under the management of Syd King (who went on to manage the Hammers until 1932).

-West Ham were promoted to the first division in 1923, where they stayed for nine seasons before dropping back down to the second, where they stayed until 1958.
-The years since have been the most successful for the club; the hammers have only spent six seasons since outside of the top flight.
+West Ham were promoted to the (old) First Division for the first time in 1923 and remained there for nine seasons before relegation saw them back in the Second Division, where they were to remain until 1958.
+The years since have been the most successful ever for the club; the Hammers have only spent six seasons since outside of the top flight.

 Training Sessions